Olgivanna Lloyd Wright: Career

 In Russia, Olgivanna met Vladimar Hinzenberg.
 They married in 1917, when Olgivanna was 19.

-After the birth of their daughter, Svetlana, in 1917, Olgivanna met G. I. Gurdjieff.
+In 1917, following the birth of her daughter Svetlana, Olgivanna met G. I. Gurdjieff.
 She left Hinzenberg and Svetlana to follow Gurdjieff to France.
 Olgivanna spent roughly seven years working with Gurdjieff.
 She began as his student, learning Gurdjieff movements, which she later taught to her own students, including Diana Huebert.
 In 1923, while in France, Olgivanna nursed Katherine Mansfield on her deathbed.

 In August 1924, Gurdjieff was involved in a car accident.
 He encouraged Olgivanna to go to the United States to join Hinzenberg and Svetlana, who was at her brother's home in New Jersey.
 After a short while, Olgivanna realized that the marriage was over, so she went to Chicago and taught Gurdjieff movements to the children of her friends.
 In late November 1924, she met Frank Lloyd Wright at a Sunday matinee featuring dancer Tamara Karsavina.
 Wright wrote about this chance meeting her in the 1943 edition of his autobiography:In a sentence or two she criticized Karsavina from our point of view, showing unusual familiarity with dancing and dancers.
 No longer quite so strange, the emissary of Fate, mercy on my soul, from the other side of the known world, bowed her head to my invitation to tea at the nearby Congress.
 She accepted with perfect ease and without artificial hesitation.

 I was in love with her.

 It was as simple as that.

 Both were married, but they quickly began a romantic relationship, and Olgivanna and Svetlana came to live with Wright at Taliesin, in Wisconsin.
 By February 1925, Olgivanna was pregnant with their daughter, Iovanna.
 In April 1925, an electrical fire destroyed Taliesin's living quarters.
 Wright's estranged second wife refused to divorce Wright.
 In October 1926, Olgivanna and Wright were arrested in Tonka Bay, Minnesota, and accused of violating the Mann Act, but the charges were later dropped.
 Wright got a divorce in 1927.
 He and Olgivanna married on August 25, 1928, in Rancho Santa Fe, California, and honeymooned in Phoenix.